Art and Design

 Developing knowledge, skills, attitudes and pedagogical approaches to integrating visual culture theory and methodology into classrooms for early childhood, middle childhood and the adolescent learner.

 VAE 383.
-Foundation of Art Education.
+Media and Methods in Art and Art Education.
 3 Hours

 VAE 483W.
 Elementary & Secondary School Art.
 3 Hours